miohtama/webkivy/README.rst

 * "Just bunch of files" (JBOF) deployment model: use wi-fi, shared hosting, Apache, Amazon S3, gist.github.com, pasteboard or anything that serves HTTP to deploy your application

-* Live reload of code
+* Live editing and reload of source code

 * Native access to Android APIs through `pyjnius <https://pyjnius.readthedocs.org/>`_: sensors, Bluetooth, NFC, OpenGL, sound, others.

-* User friendly Python exception handler - no need to dig Android logs to see Python traceback
+* Developer friendly Python exception handling with exception dialogs: no need to dig Android logs to see Python tracebacks

 * No additional tools required: write your code on a web editor or your favorite text editor